AI B2B Project management concept connecting execution to business outcomes

 Why?
 Teams already struggle with tool fatigue.
 Templates are helpful, but they don’t reduce cognitive load.
 Intelligent suggestions (auto-assign, prioritization) actually help PMs make faster decisions.

-Shift from generic project health metrics to adaptive alignment score
+Shift from generic metrics to adaptive alignment score

 Why?
 Reviewing how major tools calculate “progress” and found all rely on task velocity + completion %, which does not capture impact or quality.
 This showed a gap: no tool adapts success criteria to project types and progress.